WASdev/ci.docker.websphere-traditional/README.md

 ```
 FROM ibmcom/websphere-traditional:latest
-COPY --chown was:was was-config.props /work/config
+COPY --chown=was:was was-config.props /work/config
-COPY --chown was:was myApp.war /work/app
+COPY --chown=was:was myApp.war /work/app
-COPY --chown was:was myAppDeploy.py dataSourceConfig.py /work/config
+COPY --chown=was:was myAppDeploy.py dataSourceConfig.py /work/config
 RUN /work/configure.sh
 ```